bartosian/suimon/README.md

   access-token: "55f30ce0213aa7" # temporary access token with requests limit
 ```

-The `public-rpc` field is required to request system metrics and to calculate the health of nodes and validators.
-The other fields are optional and can be updated if needed.

-#### Public RPC Endpoints
+### Public RPC Endpoints

 The `public-rpc` section This section lists the public RPC endpoints that the client will use to monitor the network and calculate the health of the nodes and validators.
 Therefore, it is essential to provide accurate and up-to-date endpoint information in this section.
+This field is required to request system metrics and to calculate the health of nodes and validators.
+The other fields are optional and can be updated if needed.

 Examples: